I sat in bed barely able to look up at my husband. I was doing that ugly cry where your face can’t help but reveal your emotion.

 I was never a mother who dreamed of being a mother.
-I was terrified at the thought of raising small humans, of losing myself, and also of finding myself.
+I was terrified at the thought of raising small humans, losing myself, and also, maybe even most of all, of finding myself.

 Now, here I was sitting where so many others have sat before me (and likely many are as I write this): living in my not-enoughness.